 After all, you’re creating it to share your code with users, be it other developers or end-users.

-The reader has to understand the why and how of your code, so use any tools you can to make the content readable and light.
+The reader has to understand the why and how of your code, so use any code documentation tools you can to make the content readable and light.

 Collaborate With Other Stakeholders